nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/github_auth_setup.md

 ![](./images-github-auth/5-personal-access-token.png "new token")

-### Step 3b: Update keychain with PAT
+### Step 3b: Update keychain with PAT <a name="updatekeychain"></a>

 If you have saved your Github password with a password manager (e.g., `osxkeychain` on MacOS) to work on Github repositories remotely, it needs to be updated to the PAT we generated.
+If your Github password is not managed by a password manager, continue to [Step 3c](#enterPAT).

 !!! note